Ahmad6564/Chess-Automation/PROJECT_SUMMARY.md

 All requested features have been implemented according to your specifications:

-- ✅ Complete vision pipeline with LLaVA
+- ✅ Complete vision pipeline with UI-TARS (7B efficient model)
 - ✅ Stockfish integration
 - ✅ Human-like automation
 - ✅ Modular architecture